theodoragirgis/rebound/docs/integrators.md

 IAS15 stands for **I**ntegrator with **A**daptive **S**tep-size control, **15**th order.
 It is a very high order, non-symplectic integrator which can handle arbitrary forces (inluding those who are velocity dependent).
 It is in most cases accurate down to machine precision (16 significant decimal digits).
 The IAS15 implementation in REBOUND can integrate variational equations.
-The algorithm is describe in detail in [Rein & Spiegel 2015](https://ui.adsabs.harvard.edu/abs/2015MNRAS.446.1424R/abstract) and also in the original paper by [Everhart 1985](https://ui.adsabs.harvard.edu/abs/1985ASSL..115..185E/abstract).
+The algorithm is described in detail in [Rein & Spiegel 2015](https://ui.adsabs.harvard.edu/abs/2015MNRAS.446.1424R/abstract) and also in the original paper by [Everhart 1985](https://ui.adsabs.harvard.edu/abs/1985ASSL..115..185E/abstract).

 IAS15 is the default integrator of REBOUND, so if you want to use it, you don't need to do anything.